-- Maximum overall length of horizontal pipe: 3 m (10 ft.) including elbows. - Minimum clearance from combustible material: 450 mm (18 in.).
-The minimum clearance may be reduced by 50 percent to 225 mm (9 in.) if suitable shielding is installed either on the pipe or on the combustible surface. - The assembly should be as short and direct as possible between the stove and chimney.
-The use of two 45 degree elbows is often preferable to a single 90 degree elbow because less turbulence is created in the exhaust flow and they result in less horizontal run. - Maximum number of 90-degree elbows: 2. - Maximum unsupported horizontal length: 1 m (3 feet). - Galvanized flue pipes must not be used because the coatings vaporize at high temperatures and release dangerous gases.
-Use black painted flue pipes.
+- Maximum overall length of horizontal pipe: 10' (3 m) including elbows. - Minimum clearance from combustible material: 18" (450 mm).
+The minimum clearance may be reduced by 50%, to 9" (225 mm) if proper heat shield is installed either on the pipe or on the combustible surface. - The assembly should be as short and direct as possible between the stove and chimney.
+The use of two 45° elbows is preferable to a single 90° elbow. - The minimum overall height of the chimney system, measured from the stove top to the exterior termination cap of the chimney should be at least 12' (3.66 m).
+A chimney which is too short may lack the "tunnel effect" required to obtain a proper draft. - Maximum number of 90° elbows: 2. - Maximum unsupported horizontal length: 3' (1 m). - Galvanized flue pipes must not be used because the coatings vaporize at high temperatures and release dangerous gases.
+Use black painted flue pipes. - Flue pipes must be at least 24 gauge in thickness. - Flue pipe joints should overlap at least 1 1/4" (30 mm). - Each joint in the assembly must be fastened with at least three screws.